Csson/p5-Map-Metro/README.md

 # PERFORMANCE

-Since 0.2200 performance is less than an issue than it used to be, but it can still be improved.
+Since 0.2200 performance is less than an issue than it used to be, but it could still be improved.
 Prior to this version the entire network was analyzed up-front.
 This is unnecessary when searching one (or a few) routes.
 For long-running applications it is still possible to pre-calculate all paths, see [asps](https://metacpan.org/pod/Map::Metro::Graph#asps).

+It is also possible to run the backend to some commands in a server, see [App::Map::Metro](https://metacpan.org/pod/App::Map::Metro).

 # STATUS